texastribune/hospital-importer/README.md

     python import.py data/2015

 The output will be copied into `output/2015`.
+Once you have the `json` and `geojson` files you should copy them into `hospitals.texastribune.org/data`.
+Keep in mind that you will need the old data files to show old info.